 The county is bordered by beautiful coastline, with the Southwest Coast Path, perfect for walking holidays.
 Inland lie many attractions, well worth the trip, including the world-famous Eden Project and the many tin mines that used to be a hub of industrial activity.

 Where to stay in Cornwall?

 For a truly memorable experience, it's worth spending some time at Retallack Resort, or even visiting for the day.
 The incredible array of watersports, including Cornwall's only standing wave Flowrider, make for a truly exciting day out.
 Then there's the luxury lodges and waterside apartments which are perfect for a relaxing holiday.
 Why not indulge yourself with a treatment at the ESYA Spa after your energetic activities?

 Or have all the thrill of a city break with all the chill of a country escape from your stay at Newquay Bay Resort You can stay on a camping pitch with a tent, or upgrade to the stunning holiday caravans.

 Cornwall is an ideal destination for animal lovers, whether you want to go horse-riding, visit the zoo at Newquay or bring your dog along for a walking trip.There are some great dog-friendly beaches or you could stay on the beaten track.

+Our dog-friendly holidays in Cornwall will keep your pooches tail wagging!
 With over 150 miles of incredible Southwest coast path, you'll never run out of places to explore!
-If you're looking for dog-friendly accommodation, look no further as all our sites offer pet-friendly options.
-With all our Cornwall resorts, you can even stay in a luxury lodge, caravan or holiday home and bring the pet along, too!
+If you're looking for dog-friendly accommodation, look no further as all our sites offer dog-friendly cottages, lodges, or caravans.